Nostalgic Japan: Asakusa's Underground Shopping Street

 There are a few restaurants here that have been open for many years, which we will now introduce.

-This is Tanbo, an izakaya where you can enjoy cheap but delicious food and drinks.
+Tanbo is an izakaya where you can enjoy cheap but delicious food and drinks.
 Its retro atmosphere will make sure you feel like you’ve jumped back into 1960’s Japan.

-This is Kamezushi, a sushi restaurant beloved by those who live and work in Asakusa.
+Kamezushi is a sushi restaurant loved by those who live and work in Asakusa.
 It’s famous for its affordable and tasty sushi.

 Little-Known Coin Lockers

 Besides restaurants, there are also coin lockers that are sure to delight travelers.
 The fee for using these coin lockers is 200 yen, which is a lot cheaper than those within the station.

 Enjoy Exploring the Underground of Asakusa